Joisons/Student_Grades_Prediction/student-grades-prediction-README.md

 - Gather attendance, study-time, and prior-GPA data — stronger causal levers than demographic proxies.
 - Use demographic findings to understand disparities, not to make decisions about individual students.

-## Data Source & License
+## Data Source

-Dataset originally shared on Kaggle by user `spscientist`; used here for educational purposes.
+Dataset originally shared on Kaggle by user `spscientist`.

-## License

-MIT